Blusher: Ecology

-The mushroom is often attacked by insects.

 In eastern North America, species in the A. rubescens group are frequently parasitized by Hypomyces hyalinus.
 Parasitized fruiting bodies are extremely difficult to recognize unless they occur in conjunction with healthy ones, although some retain the "blushing" characteristic of the species.

+A.amerirubescens and possibly A.novinupta are the main food for adults and larvae of the pleasing fungus beetle Tritoma biguttata; in older sources they are still listed as A.rubescens.

 Uses

 A. rubescens is edible when cooked.
 A. rubescens contains a toxic hemolytic protein in its raw state, although it is not apparently harmful to consume and can be destroyed by cooking.
 It is noted in some mushroom books as poisonous, with David Pegler stating that if eaten raw in large quantities it can cause severe anaemia if left untreated; Pegler classifies it as a blood cell-damaging (haemolytic-poisoning) mushroom.
 It also resembles some toxic species.